There is no such thing as business as usual. The coronavirus crisis has shown that businesses can change dramatically in a matter of days.

 Leading companies have drawn on CSR principles to inform all manner of organizational decisions.
 Organizations have closely allied CSR with marketing, public relations, diversity and inclusion, and human resources.
 CSR plays a leading role in telling brands’ stories and attracting top talent.
 More importantly, brands have leveraged CSR to orient their company’s purpose and vision.

-Corporate social responsibility today reflects a global mindset.
+CSR today reflects a global mindset.
 Consumers no longer expect major corporations to keep just their backyards clean.
 Fortune 500 companies have taken public stances on climate change and have adopted CSR practices that look up and down supply chains.
 Companies have embraced a globalizing labor market with training and education programs that reach across borders to engage potential employees and younger generations.

 Consensus has emerged that businesses exist to provide value for all stakeholders — customers, employees, suppliers, and the global community, not just shareholders.
 The Business Roundtable reflected this consensus in its 2019 statement on the purpose of the corporation, which was signed by 181 Fortune 500 CEOs.